samgold2020/Personal-Portfolio/README.md

    ```
 ## Usage

-The projects carousel displays the next project.id when the arrow is clicked
+The projects carousel displays the next project.id when the arrow is clicked.
+See the code below for further explination:
 ```
 //set state for current project, initialize at zero const [current, setCurrent] = useState(0);